 At the Battle of Koros Major, part of what historians would later call the Krath Holy Crusade, the Jedi-led Republic fleet squared off against the Krath led by the Ketos.
 The Krath fleet, using repeated Force illusions by Aleema Keto to confuse the Republic forces, were able to force the Jedi to retreat.
 This loss forced the Jedi leadership to recognize the severe threat posed by the Krath, and they called for a Jedi conclave on the planet Deneba to discuss their options.

 Meanwhile, Ulic Qel-Droma infiltrated the Krath and, after surviving torture and poison at the hands of Satal Keto, was promoted to warlord of the Krath armies.
-His fellow Jedi, however, had not received any communication and feared he had fallen to the dark side.
+His fellow Jedi, however, had not received any communication and feared he had fallen to the Dark Side.
 Nomi Sunrider, Ulic’s brother Cay, and Tott Doneeta rushed to his aid.
-Ulic had not fallen, and sent word to Sunrider that he had a plan to get them out of their dismal situation.
+Ulic had not fallen.
+He sent word to Sunrider that he had a plan to get them out of their dismal situation.
 The droid sent with this hidden message, however, was captured, and shortly the three Jedi sent to rescue Ulic found themselves under attack.
-In a fit of fury, Ulic dueled Satal, striking him down and unleashing a blast of dark side energy upon his three friends when they attempted to convince him to come back with them.
+In a fit of fury, Ulic dueled Satal, striking him down and unleashing a blast of Dark Side energy upon his three friends when they attempted to convince him to come back with them.

 After being saved on Korriban, Exar Kun continued on to the jungle moon of Yavin IV still searching for deeper Sith knowledge.
-Unable to see the power of the light side and refusing to fully accept the power of the dark, Kun was easily captured by the Massassi warriors who inhabited the planet and was to be sacrificed to an ancient creation of Naga Sadow.
-Heeding Nadd’s spirit one last time, he embraced the power of the dark side and slaughtered the creature and his captors.
+Unable to see the power of the Light Side and refusing to fully accept the power of the Dark, Kun was easily captured by the Massassi warriors who inhabited the planet.
+He was to be sacrificed to an ancient creation of Naga Sadow.
+Heeding Nadd’s spirit one last time, he embraced the power of the Dark Side and slaughtered the creature and his captors.
 Next, he banished Freedon Nadd’s spirit once and for all.
-Not content with the moon of Yavin - which he quickly turned into his fortress world - Kun set out to Cinnagar, the capital of the Krath, to confront the growing dark side power he felt coming from Aleema Keto and Ulic Qel-Droma.
+Not content with the moon of Yavin - which he quickly turned into his fortress world - Kun set out to Cinnagar, the capital of the Krath, to confront the growing Dark Side power he felt coming from Aleema Keto and Ulic Qel-Droma.